openshift-service-mesh/sail-operator/docs/ossm/cert-manager/README.md

     `RevisionBased` strategy installation

     For the `RevisionBased` strategy, you need to specify all the istio revisions to your [istio-csr deployment](https://github.com/cert-manager/istio-csr/tree/main/deploy/charts/istio-csr#appistiorevisions0--string).
-You can find the names of your `IstioRevision`s with this command:

-    ```sh
-    oc get istiorevisions
-    ```

     - Add the jetstack charts to your local helm repo.